Air Balloon (song)

-"Air Balloon" is a song by British musician Lily Allen.
-The song was premiered on BBC Radio 1 on 13 January 2014 and was released on 2 March 2014, as the second single from Allen's third studio album, Sheezus (2014).
-Allen wrote the song in collaboration with Shellback, who has also worked for Britney Spears, Avril Lavigne, Taylor Swift and One Direction.
+"Air Balloon" is a song by English singer Lily Allen from her third studio album, Sheezus (2014).
+The song was premiered on BBC Radio 1 on 13 January 2014 and was released on 2 March 2014, as the album's second single.
+Allen co-wrote the song with Shellback, who produced the track.

 Background

-Allen released her second album, It's Not Me, It's You, in 2009, which saw a genre shift to synthpop, rather than the ska and reggae influences used in her debut album, Alright, Still (2006).
+Allen released her second album, It's Not Me, It's You, in 2009, which saw a genre shift to synth-pop, rather than the ska and reggae influences used in her debut album, Alright, Still (2006).
 The album debuted at number one on the UK Albums Chart and the Australian Albums Chart and was well received by critics, noting the singer's musical evolution and maturity.
 It spawned five hit singles including "The Fear", "Not Fair" and "Fuck You".
 Allen and Amy Winehouse were credited with starting a process that led to the media-proclaimed "year of the women" in 2009 that has seen five female artists making music of "experimentalism and fearlessness" nominated for the Mercury Prize.

 In 2009, Allen announced that she would be taking a hiatus from musical activities.
 The following year, she opened a fashion rental shop named Lucy in Disguise with her sister Sarah, followed by the 2011 launching of her own record label.
 In 2013, Allen revealed that she had begun working on her third studio album Sheezus.
 On 20 June 2012, Allen tweeted that she was in the studio working with Greg Kurstin on new music.
 She changed her professional name from Lily Allen to Lily Rose Cooper.
 In August 2013, she changed her professional name back to Lily Allen and tweeted new music would be arriving "soon".

 Following the release of Sheezus, Allen experienced an identity crisis and opined that she had lost agency to her label, Parlophone.
 In 2018, Allen described "Air Balloon" as her least favourite song, and agreed with a fan who suggested that it "stunk of label pressure as a lead single".